jdc20181/BeffsBrowser/README.md

 # Announcments

+**Version 2.2 will be coming soon!**

+Development on the next release has begun, in the next release you will need to uninstall one last time, as I am switching to a professional version of the installer, provided for open source projects by Advance Installer.

+This should be the last time you will need to do this - after which you will be able to install updates.

 **BeffsBrowser 2.1.0 is ready**

 You will need to uninstall BeffsBrowser, and remove all data of BeffsBrowser before installing this update.